MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/Scope.md

 **Deployment**

-Contoso's infrastructure as code Git repo will have 100s if not 1000s of configuration artefact tracked and version controlled.
-Platform developers will be modifying a very small subset of these artefact on an on-going basis via Pull Requests.
-Since Git represents the source of truth and change history, Contoso will leverage Git to determine differential changes in each pull request and trigger subsequent Azure deployment actions for only those artefact which have been changed instead of triggering a full deployment of all artefacts.
+Contoso's infrastructure as code Git repo will have hundreds if not thousands of artifact-tracked and version-controlled configurations.
+Platform developers will be modifying a very small subset of these artifact on an ongoing basis via Pull Requests.
+Since Git represents the source of truth and change history, Contoso will leverage Git to determine differential changes in each pull request and trigger subsequent Azure deployment actions for only those artifact which have been changed instead of triggering a full deployment of all artifacts.

 **Operationalize**